demisto/content/Packs/Synapse/Integrations/Synapse/README.md

 Synapse intelligence analysis platform.
-This integration was integrated and tested with version xx of Synapse
+This integration was integrated and tested with version `2.7.0` of Synapse
 ## Configure Synapse on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.